mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Next steps in my rack

-You may have noticed that my server rack is missing one common feature: servers.
+You may have noticed that my server rack is conspicuously missing one common component: a server.

-I still have my VM server and storage server that I rebuilty in the last few years.
+I still have my VM server and storage server that I rebuilt in the last few years.
 I'm planning to migrate them to rack-mounted chassis the next time I do some upgrades, but I've punted that task since building the rack was a significant enough project on its own.

 ## Avoiding mistakes I made